 Every city has its own ghosts, and Florence certainly could not be the exception.
 There are stories about sightings of spirits in the Tuscan capital, like the one of Palazzo Budini-Gattai or Ginevra degli Almieri.
-But the story we want to tell you today is about one of the most famous: the ghost of Baldaccio d'Anghiari.
+The story we're going to tell you today is about one of the most famous: the ghost of Baldaccio d'Anghiari.

 Baldo di Piero Bruni, was born around 1400 from an ancient and rich family of Anghiari, and was a great army leader.
-Baldaccio was renamed for his impetuous and violent character, which caused him several problems with justice.
+He as renamed Baldaccio for his impetuous and violent character, which caused him several problems with justice.

 The army life, suitable for his temperament, trained him to become a valiant fighter, yet known for his wartime switchings of sides.
 He was a mercenary soldier, fighting for those willing to pay the highest price for his services.